 IT firm Pitney Bowes (NYSE: PBI) doesn’t have the best reputation among investors.
 The company has lost quite a bit of equity value since its late-20th century peak, as its old core business — paper mail services — has been in decline for decades.

 But Pitney Bowes has reinvented itself in the last 10 years as a diversified technology company offering e-commerce, software and business intelligence services.
 And it’s done quite well in its “second act.”
-The firm’s most recent quarterly results showed 202% growth in earnings per share (EPS) year-over-year.
+The firm has maintained a high gross margin for the last decade.

 Chatham Lodging Trust (NYSE: CLDT)